LHS Episode #329: The Third Dimension

 No proton events were observed at geosynchronous orbit.

-Solar activity is expected to be at very low levels over the outlook period.
+Solar activity is expected to continue at very low levels.

 No proton events are expected at geosynchronous orbit.